-Why Should Parents Stop Comparing Their Child to Others
+Why Should Parents Stop Comparing Their Child to Others?

 Why Do Parents Compare Their Children to Others?

-What Parents Need to Understand Before Comparing Their Kids to Others
+What Parents Need to Understand Before Comparing Their Kids to Others?

 The sole reason why parents compare their kids to others is to instigate the spirit of competition.
 They might feel that it is the right way to bring out the latent potential and capabilities in their little ones to excel over others.
 But parents need to understand that comparison is not the only driving force to enable kids to perform their best.
 Each individual is unique and blessed with different strengths.
 Kids’ interests and talents bloom at a varied pace.
-If parents constantly keep expressing their displeasure or unhappiness for their kids’ poor performance, it will break and not build their self-confidence.
+If parents constantly keep expressing their displeasure or unhappiness with their kids’ poor performance, it will break and not build their self-confidence.
 Some other points that parents need to understand are given below:

 1. Children Should Think on Their Own

 Parents must spare some time to listen to their children.
 They must try to understand their thought process.
 As individual human beings, as soon as kids learn to express their likes and dislikes, they should only be guided and not be influenced by anyone’s thoughts and opinions.
-Children should be allowed to think critically and take decisions on their own, which is how they will develop mutual trust, respect, and love.
+Children should be allowed to think critically and make decisions on their own, which is how they will develop mutual trust, respect, and love.

 2. Children Are Not Decorative Pieces

 Children should not be treated as accessories by parents.
 They cannot be treated as objects to show off in social circles.
-By setting unrealistic goals, they tend to exploit their own children and bring disappointment for themselves and ruin the lives of their own kids.
+By setting unrealistic goals, they tend to exploit their own children bring disappointment for themselves and ruin the lives of their own kids.
 They should be treated with respect as independent individuals and need to be loved and understood.

 3. Education Is Not a Special Favour But a Right